Shut Up (Black Eyed Peas song)

-"Shut Up" is a song recorded by American hip-hop group the Black Eyed Peas for their third studio album Elephunk (2003).
+"Shut Up" is a song by American hip-hop group the Black Eyed Peas for their third studio album Elephunk (2003).
 Lyrically, it is about a disastrous courtship with the chorus consisting of the lines "Shut up, just shut up, shut up".
 The song was released as the second single from Elephunk on September 8, 2003, by A&M Records and Interscope Records.
 "Shut Up" was not commercially successful in the United States but became a hit internationally, topping the charts of Australia, New Zealand, and 12 European countries.
 It was Europe's second-biggest hit single of 2004.

 Background and release

-Black Eyed Peas group member will.i.am needed a female singer for the song "Shut Up", so he brought in Fergie.
-She assisted the group on most of the songs on Elephunk and became the group's fourth member in 2003.
+"Shut Up" was Fergie's first collaboration with the Black Eyed Peas.
+She had previously met will.i.am in 2001, and was recommended for the project by a mutual friend after will.i.am mentioned needing a female vocalist for the song.
+After initially having low expectations, will.i.am was impressed with Fergie's vocals and they were completed in thirty minutes.
+Fergie assisted the group on most of the songs on Elephunk and became the group's fourth member in 2003.
 While will.i.am, apl.de.ap, and Taboo were working on the song, their girlfriends' phone calls would interrupt the session.
 Will said "The vibe was blown" and Taboo said "So we turned the negative into positive", by adding the problems they were having into the song they were making.
 "Shut Up" was recorded at The Stewchia in Los Feliz, Los Angeles, from December 30, 2001, to February 19, 2002.

 The song's "Knee Deep Remix" includes a rerecorded version of will.i.am's verse and the bridge.
 It also includes a new verse with apl.de.ap.
 An edited version of this remix appears on the deluxe version of the group's 2009 fifth studio album, The E.N.D., titled "Shut the Phunk Up".
 The remix samples the song "(Not Just) Knee Deep" by Funkadelic.
 In December 2010, Funkadelic leader George Clinton filed a copyright infringement lawsuit against will.i.am, Fergie, and Universal Music.
 Clinton stated that he did not give his permission for the sample and that his signature was forged on the release form.